 Geoffrey Pope 401

 Geoffrey Pope Building, University of Exeter , Stocker Road, Exeter, EX4 4QD, UK

-I am currently working in the Temperton group at the University of Exeter specifically as part of the Citizen Phage Library (CPL).
-I am involved in various CPL projects including isolating novel phages, protocol optimisation/development, and assisting CPL staff and students with their projects.
+I am working in the Temperton group at the University of Exeter, specifically as part of the Citizen Phage Library (CPL).
+I am involved in various projects including the isolation of novel bacteriophages (viruses), protocol optimisation/development, and assisting staff and students with their projects.

-My main role involves assisting with the management of the CPL, a bank of over 1,000 bacteriophages/viruses.
-As part of our work advocating for phage therapy, I've worked alongside the whole CPL team to isolate bacteriophages for clinical compassionate use in patients in the UK.
+My main role involves assisting with the management of the CPL, a bank containing over 1,000 bacteriophages.
+As part of our work advocating for phage therapy in the UK, I've worked alongside the team to isolate bacteriophages for clinical compassionate use in patients.

 2018-2022 First Class MSci Biological Sciences (Microbiology and Infectious Disease)